|Title||Start Date & Time||End Date & Time|

 The University is a very large organization with a wide variety of academic computing needs.
 Diverse computer applications create support challenges that must be met within limited resources.
-Computers in student labs are used by many individuals and cannot be managed in the same manner as a dedicated system on an individual's desk.
+Computers in teaching and learning labs are used by many individuals and cannot be managed in the same manner as a dedicated system on an individual's desk.
 Computing resources are in great demand by students and access needs to be consistently maintained.
 While students may frequent a single facility, it is also common for students to use computing resources at multiple sites across campus.
 It is therefore necessary to maintain uniform tools and interfaces across OIT-maintained labs.

 OIT management/maintenance of a student computing facility includes: